mIRC-Scripters/mirckb/docs/source/commands/hdel.rst

     * - Switch
       - Description
     * - -s
-      - Displays the deletion action if the variable exists, displays error if table doesn't exist, no display if the table exists but the item does not.
+      - Displays the Deletion action if the variable exists, displays error if table doesn't exist, no display if the table exists but the item does not.
     * - -w
-      - Treats <table> as a wildcard and deletes all matching tables.
+      - Treats <nowiki><table></nowiki> as a :doc: `wildcard </intermediate/matching_tools.html#wildcard>` and deletes all matching tables.

 Parameters
 ----------